hrpzcf/OpenHashLibs/README.md

 # OpenHashLibs

-In this repository are some hash algorithm source code and dynamic link libraries collected for [HashCalculator](https://github.com/hrpzcf/HashCalculator).

-For details, see the `README.md` file in each directory.
+In this repository are some hash algorithm source code collected for [HashCalculator](https://github.com/hrpzcf/HashCalculator).
+Check the `README.md` file in each subdirectory of the [OpenHashLibs](https://github.com/hrpzcf/OpenHashLibs) project for details.